mariostavr/Boolean_Matrix_Multiplication/README.md

-# Boolean-Matrix-Multiplication

-INSTRUCTION FOR GOOGLE COLAB:
+# INSTRUCTION FOR GOOGLE COLAB:

 Steps:
 1. Go to https://colab.research.google.com/, click on "Upload" and choose the file "BMM.ipynb".
 2. Upload code files in library.